 Reporting corruption cases to the appropriate authorities is essential to anti-corruption work.
-Yet the results show nearly three-quarters of citizens think that if people report corruption, they will suffer retaliation and many people any action.58 Most citizens in Brazil (57 per cent) think reporting corruption can lead to change, while very few citizens in Venezuela (19 per cent) think reporting corruption will lead to any action.
+Yet the results show nearly three-quarters of citizens think that if people report corruption, they will suffer retaliation and many people think that reporting channels are ineffective.

-People are particularly concerned about retaliation in El Salvador, Venezuela, Jamaica and Honduras, where more than 80 per cent of respondents think this is the case.57
+People are particularly concerned about retaliation in El Salvador, Venezuela, Jamaica and Honduras, where more than 80 per cent of respondents think this is the case.